mufkuw/m-paperless/docs/usage.md

 ### Global search

-The top search bar in the web UI performs a "global" search of the various objects Paperless-ngx uses, including documents, tags, workflows, etc. Only objects for which the user has appropriate permissions are returned.
+The top search bar in the web UI performs a "global" search of the various objects M-Paperless uses, including documents, tags, workflows, etc. Only objects for which the user has appropriate permissions are returned.
 For documents, if there are < 3 results, "advanced" search results (which use the document index) will also be included.
 This can be disabled under settings.